SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 ```

 The JSON in the sample shows all the possible configuration options you can set, but you can however also just define the ones you need.
 As long as the JSON is valid and the structure is maintained your custom QuickLinks configuration will be picked up.

-> [!Note]
-> - The QuickLinks defaults override option was introduced in the July 2019 release